fab-ryan/blog-post-api/README.md

-# Node.js TypeScript CRUD Application with POSTGRES
+# Posts API  Application with POSTGRES and Express
-This project is a Node.js application written in TypeScript, implementing CRUD (Create, Read, Update, Delete) operations for User and Post entities.
-The application uses Express as the web framework, PostgreSQL as the database, and includes unit tests to ensure functionality.
+This application is for Posting a blog, be able to read ablog and even managment of users are implemented

 ## Features
  - TypeScript for type safety and better development experience.